chassitae/cool-game/README.md

 Strategy patterns include the "Behavior" interfaces that make adding new defenses or attack methods easier and without having to make changes to existing code.
+Observer patterns have the Subject and Observer interfaces, the built-in Observer is not used here.